OpenRefine/openrefine.org/versioned_docs/version-3.6/technical-reference/writing-extensions.md

 #### Cell renderers {#cell-renderers}

-From OpenRefine 3.7 on, extensions can also customize the way cells are rendered.
+From OpenRefine 3.7 onwards, extensions can also customize the way cells are rendered.
 This is done by registering a renderer, which is responsible for transforming the JSON representation of a cell into DOM elements rendering it:

 ```js
 class MyCellRenderer {